Chaitanya199102/common-object-utils/README.md

 	   }
      }

-UPCOMING CHANGES:
-Fields mentioned in the mapping classes will be verified automatically during application statrt.
+UPCOMING CHANGES: Fields mentioned in the mapping classes will be verified automatically during application statrt.

-BUGS:
-No Bugs found yet.
+BUGS: Exception handling is missing, working on it.
 Suggestion and comments are welcome.
 Please write to chaitanya.ankam@gmail.com